 So growing up we didn’t eat beef.
 We also never had any ‘foreign’ food.
 My Mum thought pasta was something alien and I didn’t ever have lasagne until moving out of home!
 That said I never had a fish finger sandwich either – I was definitely deprived as a child!

 Part of this ‘deprived’ childhood meant that I wasn’t allowed to have raw eggs under any circumstances – because I would obviously die of salmonella on the spot, instantly.
-I was never allowed to lick the bowl when making cakes, never allowed to lick the mixing spoon.
-Even now I will offer Hubby the bowl to lick when making cakes but I will never have it myself, the thought of those raw eggs in that cake mix makes me feel sick and I know that feeling stems from my childhood.
+I was never allowed to lick the bowl when making cakes or cookie dough, never allowed to lick the mixing spoon.
+Even now I will offer Hubby the bowl to lick when making cakes but I will never have it myself, the thought of those raw eggs in that cake batter makes me feel sick and I know that feeling stems from my childhood.

 I won’t ever give the children the mixing bowl to lick.
 I’m sure Hubby will when I’m not looking though – and I’ll make up for it by giving them spoons of butter icing and melted chocolate to lick instead!